 Guilt is good, created by God.
 Its purpose is to let us know when we are doing something that will hurt others or ourselves, and it prompts us to go back to God for forgiveness and restoration.
 But Satan likes to give us guilt feelings that have nothing to do with God's laws.
 This kind of guilt does nothing but produce frustration and depression.
-This happens because there is no way to safe.
-Some of them died, so obviously I didn't do my job.
-It's all my fault."
+This happens because there is no way to rid ourselves of the effects of false guilt - unless we recognize it for what it is: false.
+Following are some examples of false guilt - make a check mark next to any that you recognize in yourself: